davidnmora/d3-dynamic-graph/README.md

 # DynamicGraph
 DynamicGraph provides a high level API to create interactive, dynamically updating D3.js force-directed graph layout visualizations.
 Create and interactively update graphs with a single line of code.

-Because the only thing cooler than understanding graphs is understanding them dynamically accross time, space, and properties.
+The only thing cooler than visualizing graphs is visualizing them dynamically accross time, space, and properties. :)

 ## How to use DynamicGraph:
 Assuming you've got a graph in the format